-The North Carolina Extension & Community Association has 216 clubs with 2214 members as of June 30, 2016.
-With only 1411 members reporting we gave well over 6 million dollars in volunteer time to fellow North Carolinians during the past year.
-We have provided well over 25,000.00 in scholarships to high school graduates as well as adults wanting to continue their education.
-This year our Foundation also awarded 10,000.00 in grants to 13 counties across our State to provide projects that would help our communities in various ways.
-We have also raised money for the Water around the World project as well as Pennies for Friendship.
+The North Carolina Extension & Community Association has 216 clubs with 2,214 members as of June 30, 2016.
+With only 1,411 members reporting, we gave well over 6 million dollars in volunteer time to fellow North Carolinians during the past year.
+We have provided well over \$25,000.00 in scholarships to high school graduates as well as adults wanting to continue their education.
+This year our Foundation also awarded \$10,000.00 in grants to 13 counties across our State to provide projects that would help our communities in various ways.
+We have also raised money for the Water Around the World project as well as Pennies for Friendship.
+This year we have promoted our project in common around our State 2015 brought changes to SCFCL.

+Declining membership led to some

+that were inevitable.
+One example is

-This year we have promoted our project in common around our State and our members are promoting this cause thru out our State.
+and our members are promoting this cause thru out our State.

 North Carolina ECA saw a need to take on another project this year that we are currently working on.
 We have joined with PATH (Partners Against Trafficking Humans), which is a program to make youth and parents aware of the problem of Human Trafficking.
 We also have signed off on a grant application with North Carolina Department of Administration that would enable us to have funds to train our ECA members to go out into the communities and give programs to help make the public aware of this problem in our State.
 As this project progresses we will share with the other NVON states the need for them to do the same.

-For the past few years North Carolina ECA has been presenting programs to its members to help them certify as a "Master Volunteer".
+For the past few years, North Carolina ECA has been presenting programs to its members to help them certify as a "Master Volunteer".
 This year we distributed "Passports" for them to receive stickers for each class they have taken and when their Passport is filled they will be certified to present programs across the State.
 North Carolina is very excited to be hosting the NVON meeting next year and we are working hard to make it a great meeting.
-We hope all of you will come and bring others with you.